 1. Rapid Assurance: Pledging Just One Week of Fieldwork

-- Auditor Planning and Research (1–2 Weeks) involves reviewing prior audit work papers and public documentation, preparing the work program, sending the request list, obtaining view access to document repositories, and performing testing.
+Auditor planning and research involves reviewing prior audit work papers and public documentation, preparing the work program, sending the request list, obtaining view access to document repositories, and performing testing.

-- On-Site Fieldwork (1 Week), during which the auditor interviews customers, performs testing, obtains follow-up requests, conducts “End of Day” status meetings, and communicates draft findings to customer in a “soft” exit meeting.
+During on-site fieldwork, the auditor interviews customers, performs testing, obtains follow-up requests, conducts “End of Day” status meetings, and communicates draft findings to customers in a “soft” exit meeting.

 Approach Profile: Rapid Assurance works best with relatively stable processes, people, and technology such as client onboarding, call center operations, or a third party on-site review.
 Processes with strong documentation and records management practices make great candidates for rapid assurance, as do processes that have been previously audited with low-to-moderate residual risk.